tellor-io/TellorDocumentation/docs/UserWalk.md

 ```

 * tallyVotes
 Once the dispute period has passed anyone can run the tallyVotes function.
-This fuction tallies the votes and pays out either the miner or the party that initiated the dispute.
+This function tallies the votes and pays out either the miner or the party that initiated the dispute.

 ```solidity
 tallyVotes(uint256 _disputeId)